 Your hotspot makes a second connection, to the device or devices using it as a hotspot.
 The second connection is known as the tether.

 The tether connection is just as vulnerable to eavesdropping and hacking as the source connection.
 If left unsecured, anyone nearby can log on to your hotspot.
-Obviously that puts your data at risk.
+Obviously, that puts your data at risk.
 They don’t have to go to the trouble of sorting through your device to wreck your day.
 They can simply use your hotspot as free internet, cavorting on the web to their heart’s content on your dime.

 It’s important that you secure this connection too.
 Since you’re the one who created it, you’re the one who will have to do the securing.

-• Make sure you give your network — SSID — a name.
+- Make sure you give your network — SSID — a name.
 Databases exist that contain the passwords for Android, iPhone, and portable hotspot devices, and these passwords are keyed to the default SSID.
 Naming your network will help prevent anyone from using one of these passwords to access your network.

-• You need to set a strong password for your hotspot so you — and only you — can access it.
+- You need to set a strong password for your hotspot so you — and only you — can access it.
 For maximum security, you’ll also want to change the password regularly.

-• Use WPA2 or WPA3 encryption.
+- Use WPA2 or WPA3 encryption.

-The best VPNs can also significantly improve the security of your tether connection, but a VPN on the mobile hotspot device will not protect your tethered device.
+The best VPNs can also significantly improve the security of your tether connection, but a VPN on a mobile hotspot device will not protect your tethered device.
 Android OS and iOS do not allow VPN security to move in two directions.
 If you want to secure your tether connection, you need to install a VPN on the tethered device.
 It helps to sign up with a VPN that allows as many simultaneous connections on as many devices as possible, so you won’t pay extra to install the software on both the mobile hotspot and the tethered device.

 Pro Tip: Windows allows VPNs to work two ways at once.
 If you don’t have access to a VPN-ready router, you can use your Windows-based computer as a hotspot, and your VPN coverage on that device will extend to all your tethered devices.